Greece is more than islands and beaches, and Thessaloniki is great proof of it. This city is a unique combination of ancient history and modernism.

 If you are Turkish or you are a Turkish history enthusiast, you would probably like to pay a visit to Atatürk Museum when choosing what to do in Thessaloniki.
 You can find the museum inside the Turkish consulate.

 The place used to be the house where Mustafa Kemal Ataturk was born and raised.
 He was the founder of the modern secular Republic of Turkey and is considered one of the most important personalities of the country.

 The museum is dedicated to his life and achievements.
 Because it’s inside the consulate, you first need to ring a bell, and then security will open the door.
 No entrance fee is charged.

-It is possible to walk between all the places that I have mentioned.
-However, they are not super close from each other.
-If you can’t walk that much or prefer not to, there are other options you might want to consider.
+It is possible to walk to all the places I have mentioned.
+However, they are not very close to each other.
+If you can’t walk so much or prefer not to, there are other options you can consider.

 Where to Eat in Thessaloniki

 Located in Ladadika district, the restaurant offers the authentic Mediterranean and Greek cuisine in Thessaloniki.

 High School Pizza Bar, as the name suggests, is a casual restaurant specialized in pizza and fine wine varieties and cocktails.
 It is right in front of the sea promenade so the view is unbeatable.

 Especially known for its desserts and drinks, Kitchen Bar is inside the Harbor offering a spectacular view.
 The comfortable environment and beautiful decoration let you relax by the sea while experiencing great flavors.

 You can spend a big part of your day learning about the rich cuisine of Thessaloniki.
 Try new, exciting dishes and find out about the history behind them.
 Here are a couple of suggestions: